thefunny42/Zeam-Form-Composed/README.txt

 zeam.form.composed
 ==================

-This package let define forms containing other subforms.
+This package let you defines forms containing other forms in `zeam.form.base`_.

 .. contents::